FaberVS/MultiModel/README.md

 ## DenoiseSelector
 > Simple node for selecting the denoise value.

-## DualTextInput
-> Two text fields for positive and negative prompts.

 ## ActiveModel
 > Dummy node for JavaScript-side integration (client logic).